 - Formal resignation letter samples – You can use these types of templates if you want to resign from your company or establishment.
 The details that usually contain may include the date of resignation, to whom the letter is addressed to, and reason why you would want to resign.

 - Sample formal invitation letters – These types of templates can be used when sending someone an invitation to an event or program.
 Invitations are commonly used as a formal letter when requesting for someone’s attendance.
 The details that may contain in this template may include the date, to whom the invitation is addressed for, the venue, time and date, and attire.
-You can also place additional details like an RSVP section in your invitation.
+If you would like to, you can provide a space in the invitation for RSVP so you can be aware of the number of guests that you may expect during the event.

 - Formal Agreement Letter Samples – You can use these types of templates if you would want to create a formal agreement with an employee, management, or another company if you want to settle a concern or make an agreement.
 The details that this type of template includes may contain the name of the person which you want to address the letter to, the date, and the proposal or agreement details.